Gov. Tim Walz to call special session on gun laws after Minneapolis school shooting

 The Democrat told reporters Tuesday, after welcoming children back to a public school in the Minneapolis suburb of Eagan, that he'll be making calls to lawmakers and working on a plan over the next couple of days.
 Walz said he intends to propose a “very comprehensive” package that could include an assault-weapons ban.

-But it's not clear if any new restrictions on guns can pass the closely divided Minnesota Legislature.
+But it's not clear if new restrictions on guns could pass the closely divided Minnesota Legislature.
 A special election this month is expected to restore a 67-67 tie in the House under a Republican speaker, and Senate Democrats have just a one-vote majority.

 “To be very candid, just in a very evenly divided (Legislature), I’m going to need some Republicans to break with the orthodoxy and say that we need to do something on guns,” Walz said.

-GOP legislative leaders, whose support would be critical to any changes, have complained since the governor first floated the idea of a special session Friday that he had failed to consult them.
+GOP legislative leaders, whose support would be critical to any changes, complained after the governor floated the idea of a special session Friday that he had failed to consult them.

-“As disappointing as it is that the governor is doing this in such an overtly political way, House Republicans stand ready to protect students and schools," GOP Speaker Lisa Demuth, of Cold Spring, said in a statement.
+Republican House Speaker Lisa Demuth, of Cold Spring, said she had a "long overdue" conversation" with Walz later Tuesday.

-Demuth indicated that her fellow Republicans might be open to expanding school security funding to include private schools, and providing more money for mental health resources, "instead of vague demands for policies that have not stopped gun violence in other states.”
+Demuth indicated in an earlier statement that Republicans might be open to expanding school security funding to include private schools, and providing more money for mental health resources.

 While the governor didn't give many details of his proposals, he said they won't infringe on Second Amendment rights, but will protect students.
 He indicated his plan could include safe storage and liability insurance requirements, improvements to the state's 2023 “red flag” law, and more funding for mental health.
 He also said he's open to GOP ideas.